Niko Grapsas

 I study exploration environments where subsurface structure must be inferred before it can be verified, and where verification itself can begin to harden irreversible commitments.

-Across marine reservoirs, terrestrial resource frontiers, and planetary surfaces, geophysical signals can constrain subsurface structure without determining it uniquely.
+Across marine reservoirs, terrestrial resource frontiers, and planetary surfaces, geophysical signals constrain subsurface structure without determining it uniquely.
 Distinct configurations can produce equivalent observations, and ambiguity can persist prior to disturbance.

-It brings together geophysics, planetary science, exploration systems, and decision formation across environments where knowledge and system modification cannot be cleanly separated.
+It brings together geophysics, planetary science, exploration systems, and decision formation across environments where knowledge and system modification cannot be separated.

-This research has direct institutional consequences.
+This work has direct institutional consequences.

 Planetary environments therefore clarify a problem that is already present here.

-This work is grounded not only in theory but in direct engagement with constraint-dominated environments through geophysics, technical diving, drone operations, and frontier observation.
+This work is grounded not only in theory, but in direct engagement with constraint-dominated environments through geophysics, technical diving, drone operations, and frontier observation.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.